Seasawher/mathlib4-help/docs/tactics.md

 The goal of `field_simp` is to reduce an expression in a field to an expression of the form `n / d` where neither `n` nor `d` contains any division symbol.

-If the goal is an equality, this tactic will also clear the denominators, so that the proof can normally be concluded by an application of `ring`.
+If the goal is an (in)equality, this tactic will also clear the denominators, so that the proof can normally be concluded by an application of `ring`.

 For example,